AlsoShy/Things-I-use/README.md

-# Things-I-use
-This is a repo that explains everything I use for minecraft 1.12.2
+# Mods/Clients I use for Minecraft